LiamGaff/Paw-Patrol-V1/TESTING.md

 * The drop down navigation menue wasnt working.
 This was do to it beeing automatically set to hidden.
 All I had to do here was remove the hidden class.

 * Strip Payment element wouldnt render.
-This was due to having unessesary code
+This was due to having unessesary code in the JavaScript for handling the stripe payment.

+* I am having further issues with the stripe payment API.
+I an unable to get the amount from the form to submit the donation.

+* The edit animals function isnt working.
+It is giving me an error of 'str' object has no attribute 'get'.

+* On the deployed site for some reason not all the media and static files are loading.
+I have manually added all the media files again but this problem still persists.

 **Unresolved issues**